-Ryzen 5 5600X replaces the top performer Ryzen 5 3600 and 3600X but the demands for a good overclocking motherboard remains.
-AMD has made 5600X compatible with the A520, B450, B550, X470 and X570 motherboards but it’s best to skip the X470 chipset for either a B550 or X570 board for better compatibility and better features.
+The Ryzen 5 5600X replaces the Ryzen 5 3600X but the demand for a good overclocking motherboard remains.
+AMD has made 5600X compatible with the A520, B450, B550, X470, and X570 motherboards but it’s best to skip the X470 chipset for either a B550 or X570 board for better compatibility and better features.

-Ryzen 5600X has 6 cores and 12 threads that is enough to fulfill the demands for any gamer or even a content creator.
-The processor features a base core clock of 3.7GHz and boost clock of 4.6GHz which yields better performance than any other $300 processor.
+The 5600X features 6 cores and 12 threads which is enough to fulfill the demands of any gamer or even a content creator.
+The processor features a base core clock of 3.7GHz and a boost clock of 4.6GHz which yields better performance than any other $300 processor.

-A 6 core processor doesn’t necessarily need 10+ power phases for basic overclocking and if you aren’t an enthusiast overclocker like me, then certainly wasting a lot of money on high-quality VRM boards won’t be wise.
-Do note that it is not the best motherboard for 5600X at all but for those who want their PCs to support all the latest components support such as 4000+MHz RAM compatibility, PCI-E 4.0 x16 for the graphics card, 1GB LAN, M.2 connectors for NVME SSDs and a decent amount of USB ports at the I/O.
+A 6-core processor doesn’t necessarily need 10+ power phases for basic overclocking and if you aren’t an enthusiast overclocker like me, then certainly wasting a lot of money on high-quality VRM boards won’t be wise.
+Note that it is not the best motherboard for the 5600X at all but for those who want their PCs to support all the latest components support such as 4000+MHz RAM compatibility, PCI-E 4.0 x16 for the graphics card, 1GB LAN, M.2 connectors for NVME SSDs and a decent amount of USB ports at the I/O.